benpollarduk/NetAF/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **What did you do?**
-A clear and concise description of what you did, including reproduction steos if possible.
+A clear and concise description of what you did, including reproduction steps if possible.

 **What happened?**
 A clear and concise description of what happened.